ansys/pyansys-heart/doc/source/user-guide/preprocessor.rst

 >>> tar_file = download_case_from_zenodo("Rodero2021", 1, "my-download-dir")
 >>> file_path = unpack_case(tar_file)

-Here ``file_path`` will give you the path to the downloaded and unpacked CASE or VTK file.
+Here ``file_path`` gives you the path to the downloaded and unpacked CASE or VTK file.

 Alternatively a user can provide their own set of input files.
-In this case the user needs to specify the path to the VTP/VTK that describes the input geometry, and a JSON file that describes the the parts.
+In this case the user needs to specify a path to the VTP/VTK that describes the input geometry, and a JSON file that describes the parts.

 The part definitions JSON file has the following format: